go-gorm/playground/README.md

 ### Usage

-Modify [https://github.com/go-gorm/playground/edit/master/main_test.go](https://github.com/go-gorm/playground/edit/master/main_test.go) and create pull report, your code will runs with sqlite, mysql, postgres and sqlserver with the help of Github Action
+Modify [https://github.com/go-gorm/playground/edit/master/main_test.go](https://github.com/go-gorm/playground/edit/master/main_test.go) and create pull report, your code will run with SQLite, MySQL, Postgres and SQL server with the help of Github Action

 If you encounter a bug in GORM, please report it at [https://github.com/go-gorm/gorm/issues](https://github.com/go-gorm/gorm/issues) with the PlayGround Pull Request's link

-We are using following configuration run your code (GORM's latest master branch, database drivers: sqlite, mysql, postgres, sqlserver), you could change it in the above [link](https://github.com/go-gorm/playground/edit/master/main_test.go)
+We are using the following configuration run your code (GORM's latest master branch, database drivers: sqlite, mysql, postgres, sqlserver), you could change it in the above [link](https://github.com/go-gorm/playground/edit/master/main_test.go)

 ```go
 // GORM_REPO: https://github.com/go-gorm/gorm.git